Randy Hoback

 Randy C. Hoback MP (born December 19, 1967) is a Canadian politician who was elected to represent the electoral district of Prince Albert in the 2008 Canadian federal election.
 He is a member of the Conservative Party.
-He was subsequently re-elected in the 2011, 2015, and 2019 federal elections.
+He was subsequently re-elected in the 2011, 2015, 2019, 2021 and 2025 federal elections.

+Life and career

 Hoback has a business administration certificate from the University of Saskatchewan and Chartered Director's designation from McMaster University and the Conference Board of Canada.